 2.2.4.1.4.
 A vehicle may be regarded as belonging in more than one class.
 In such a case it may be approved for each class to which it corresponds.

 2.2.4.2.
-For vehicles having a capacity not exceeding 22 passengers in addition to the driver, there are two classes of vehicles:
+For vehicles having a capacity not exceeding 23 occupants there are two classes of vehicles:

 2.2.4.2.1.
 "Class A": Vehicles designed to carry standing passengers; a vehicle of this class has seats and shall have provisions for standing passengers.